Considerations:

 - Remove cap or plug from G-tube

-- Connect a 60 ml catheter-tip syringe to the G-tube
+- Connect a 60-mL ENFit/enteral syringe to the extension tubing or G-tube

 - Remove gloves